LutetiumCalciumLee/LutetiumCalciumLee/README.md

 # Lee Jae Hyuk

-Completed the 2025 Korea Polytechnics AI Software High-Tech Program.
+Hello, I'm Lee Jae Hyuk.
+I completed the Korea Polytechnics AI Software High-Tech Program in 2025.
+This GitHub contains the projects and practices I worked on during the program.

 ## Tech Stack